MatoPlus/GyroscopeMaze/README.md

 # Design Trade-offs
 One main trade-off we made was that we decided that a fully featured controller and case was an unnecessary amount of work.
 Instead we were able to focus more on the features of the game such as the complete game UI and several obstacles.
 Another trade-off we decided on was making our platform floor completely opaque rather than translucent.
 We decided that although this would inhibit the user from seeing the maze with the gyroscope tilted upside-down, we wanted to discourage this behaviour anyway as it would cause the gyroscope inputs to behave funnily.
 Additionally, an opaque floor made the overall lighting more pleasant.

 A very important change was our complete refactor of the physics in the project.
 Originally, we had the game’s maze object move along with the gyroscope, as a direct mapping of the gyroscope’s location.
 However, the Unity engine had difficulties with accurately calculating physics while using this method, causing game-breaking issues like the ball clipping through the maze entirely.
-We spent a very significant amount of time trying to get around this poor interaction, trying everything from changing the way we did collision detection, all the way to writing our own proprietary scripts to calculate collisions for specific game objects.
-All the solutions produced substandard results, however, and eventually, we completely refactored our physics around a unique idea: instead of rotating the platform, moving the gyroscope instead rotates both the direction of gravity and the position of the camera relative to the platform, while the background remains fixed.
+We spent a significant amount of time trying to get around this poor interaction, trying everything from changing the way we did collision detection, all the way to writing our own proprietary scripts to calculate collisions for specific game objects.
+All the solutions produced substandard results, however, and eventually, we completely refactored our physics around a unique idea: instead of rotating the platform, moving the gyroscope rotates both the direction of gravity and the position of the camera relative to the platform, while the background remains fixed.
 This gives the illusion that the platform is rotating, when in fact, everything else is.
 This improved the physics significantly, but had the unfortunate side effect of making some of our other features unachievable - for example, we can no longer have the ball fall out of the maze.

 In another notable change, our original plan for the game had the mazes generating dynamically; instead of being sent to a score screen after completing one maze, the player would be able to complete many mazes in a row, each with increasing difficulty.
 However, this proved to be very difficult to implement smoothly and would block off what we wanted to do with our physics refactor.
 So instead, in our final product, after completing each maze, the player is presented with their score and is returned to the main menu, and the player can set the difficulty however they want.